wesback/AzureAIChatApp/README.md

 This project provides a Streamlit-based chat interface integrated with Azure OpenAI services.
 It allows users to interact with various Azure AI models, upload context files (text, PDF, images), and receive AI-generated responses.

+I still need to add a way to host the application over HTTPS.

 ## Features

 - Interactive chat interface powered by Streamlit.